-The Doctor of Philosophy represents the highest level of achievement in any academic discipline.
-Trident is proud to offer a research degree resulting in a Doctor of Philosophy in Health Sciences with concentrations in public health, global health, health policy and administration, and health education.
-The purpose of the Doctor of Philosophy in Health Sciences program is to prepare professionals from health and health sciences related fields to build skills as leaders, educators, executives, researchers, consultants, and scholars.
-Prepare to serve the world as a competent and caring professional by earning your Ph.D. in Health Sciences online with Trident.
-Be on the forefront of an ever-changing field by learning, developing, and applying innovative research methods in our challenging and highly rewarding doctoral program.
+The Doctor of Philosophy (Ph.D.) degree represents the highest level of academic achievement.
+Trident is proud to offer a research-driven Ph.D. in Health Sciences with concentrations in global health and health policy and administration.
+The intent of the Ph.D. in Health Sciences program is to promote personal and professional growth of health and health science professionals while fostering the development of skills necessary to be effective leaders, educators, executives, researchers, consultants, and scholars.
+The Ph.D. in Health Sciences online program encourages and guides students toward discovery and innovation that expands and improves the knowledge of students' professional interests, which requires vigorous literature review of current knowns and developments in the area of interest.
+Earning a Ph.D. in Health Sciences is both challenging and rewarding placing the student at the forefront of an ever-changing field by learning, developing, and applying current research methods to develop a novel dissertation.

-All students in the program will have the opportunity to develop advanced research skills directed toward the creation of new knowledge as demonstrated by a Ph.D.
+Ph.D. in Health Sciences students are required to develop advanced research skills directed toward the discovery and application of new knowledge presented as a publishable Ph.D.
 Dissertation.
-Our students conduct dissertation studies in various fields, including: public health, global health, health disparities, epidemiology, health education, nursing research, health research, allied health research, health policy, health administration, environmental health, physical therapy, occupational health, molecular biology, and many other fields.
-Students will learn skills needed for acquisition and application of advanced knowledge including current developments in their area of specialty.
+Students conduct dissertation studies in various fields, including but not limited to: public health, global health, health disparities, epidemiology, health education, health research, allied health research, health policy, health administration, environmental health, and molecular biology.
 Graduates of the Ph.D.
-Health Sciences program will demonstrate effective scholarly writing and presentation, as well as skills needed to design, perform, compile, and successfully defend a doctoral level dissertatio
+Health Science program are expected to demonstrate effective research skills, data compilation and analysis, scholarly writing and presentation, which are assessed through successful doctoral level dissertation defense and publication.